Form: Cost-of-Breach DisclosureSource: IBM 2025Filed: 28 Apr 2026

 Using per-record cost for budget planning

 The figures above are central estimates.
-Cyber-insurance underwriters typically apply 70-130% range around the central estimate to account for breach-specific factors: detection time (longer detection raises cost), attack-vector severity (ransomware adds 14%, insider threats add 11% per IBM 2025), control posture (extensive AI/security automation saves $1.9M, MFA enforcement saves $0.8M), and incident-response readiness (incident-response team retainer saves $2.66M).
+Cyber-insurance underwriters typically apply a wide range around the central estimate to account for breach-specific factors: detection time (breaches over 200 days cost $1.14M more), attack-vector severity (attacker-disclosed extortion runs 14% above average, malicious insiders 11%, per IBM 2025), and control posture (extensive AI/security automation is associated with a $1.9M lower breach cost).
 For a fully-loaded estimate that accounts for these factors, use the homepage calculator rather than applying the per-record figure as a flat multiplier.

 For organisations holding fewer than 10,000 records, the per-record figure is misleading.
 Use the SMB cost-range data on the small-business page instead, which is calibrated for the fixed-cost-dominated regime.